quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 This is the true power of QCalendar.

 # Features
-- Show month, week, day, contiguous days (ex: 3 days at a time)
+- Show month, week, work-week, day, contiguous days (ex: 3 days at a time)
 - Resource scheduler
 - Optional drag and drop support (including mobile)
 - Automatic localization / internationalization